lfit/itpol/trusted-team-communication.md

 #### Spinning the web

-Web of trust is established via signing your teammate's keys and assigning them trust.
+Web of trust is established via signing your teammate's keys and assigning them owner-trust.
 The protocol calls for an in-person meeting where both parties present documents validating their identities and exchange key fingerprints.
 Here's an in-depth document describing the procedure:

 - https://www.phildev.net/pgp/gpgsigning.html

 ##### Yes, but what if they are 12 timezones away?

-It is easy to set up a video session and have them show their identification papers to the camera.
-Obviously, this process is easier to subvert than with person-to-person meetings, but not by much.
-Unless you are an expert at identifying various foreign or out-of-state identification documents, it would be easy for an attacker to create a convincing driver's license that you've never seen before.
+If the new addition to your team lives far away from everyone else and has no easy means of travel, then it is acceptable to set up a video session and have them show their identification papers to the camera.
+Obviously, this process is easier to subvert than with a person-to-person meeting, but not by much.
+Unless you are an expert at identifying various foreign or out-of-state identification documents, it would be easy for an attacker to print out and laminate a convincing driver's license or government ID.

 At any rate, this protocol is less about identifying a person's state-issued identity, and more about creating a communication channel that is equally as